-In this case, impairment is equal to (at the original loan interest rate) of estimated recoverable future cash flows, taking into account the effect of any guarantees.
-The impairment loss is included in 'Cost of risk' on the income statement and the value of the financial asset is reduced by the constitution of an impairment.
+In this case, impairment is equal to the difference between the book value of the asset and the present value (at the original loan interest rate) of estimated recoverable future cash flows, taking into account the effect of any guarantees.
+The impairment loss is booked under 'Cost of risk' on the income statement and the value of the financial asset is reduced by the constitution of an impairment.
 Impairment provisions and reversals are booked under 'Cost of risk'.